AlainCouthures/declarative4all/src/js/fleur.js/README.md

 Fleur is an XQuery engine.
 It uses its own DOM engine.

-Fleur aims to directly process all structured data, such as JSON, CSV, ... like XML.
+Fleur aims to directly process all structured data, such as XML, JSON, CSV, ... like XML.

 This is a pure Javascript solution for browsers and nodeJS without any dependency (library or module).
 Features such as file management, process execution, ... are, of course, unavailable for browsers.